samgitaccount/Demo/README.md

 # Demo
-a home page design of Kroschke sign-international GmbH and make a connection with Mysql with php
+a home page design of Kroschke sign-international GmbH a connection with Mysql with php a table of to-do modern and responsive page